godders/ahokore-case/README.md

 Like the top, the base barely fits on a Prusa's bed, and will generate warnings if loops are enabled which can usually be ignored.

-I'd recommend printing the base with ironing enables as this will greatly improve the accuracy of the top surface, which will allow it to sit flush with the top without gaps.
+I'd recommend printing the base with ironing enabled as this will greatly improve the accuracy of the top surface and will help it to sit flush with the top without gaps.

 Again there's not much reason to go smaller then 0.3mm layer height.

 ### Battery Cover

-Nothing interesting here, just print it.
+Nothing interesting here, just print it upside down to get the best top finish (as with the other parts, the STLs are already set up in this orientation).

 ## License